T. Andrew Yang

 the grade has been posted.
 Always review a graded lab or test immediately and, if

 needed, talk to the instructor within a week.
-Academic Honesty Policy: NOTE: Unless otherwise specified, all assignments, projects, quizzes, tests
+Academic Honesty Policy: NOTE:

-should take caution not to violate the academic
+individual work.
+Students should take caution not to violate the academic

 honesty policy specified by the university.
 Per the UHCL

 academic honesty policy, plagiarism is defined as follow.
 Plagiarism: a.
-Incorporating the work or idea of another person into one’s own work
+Incorporating the work

-without acknowledging the source of that work or idea. b.
-Attempting to receive credit for work performed by another person,
+source of that work or idea. b.
+Attempting to receive

-including papers obtained in whole or part from individuals or other sources. c.
-Copying copyrighted computer programs or data files belonging to
+whole or part from individuals or other sources. c.
+Copying copyrighted

-someone else.
+computer programs or data files belonging to someone else.
 Visit http://cse.uhcl.edu/yang/citing.htm for more

 information about cited references.
-Instructor's
+Instructor's Notes: · Important: If

-Important: If you think you have lost some points
+you think you have lost some points due to grading errors, make sure you

-due to grading errors, make sure you approach the instructor within a week after the
+approach the instructor within a

-To get the most out of this class, you need to read
+week after the assignment, project, or test has been graded. · To get the most out of this class, you need to read

 the textbooks and spend time using computers regularly.
-Be prepared for a
+Be prepared for a class

-are covered in classes are essential for successfully passing the exams. ·
+covered in classes are essential for successfully passing the exams. · As a student being trained to become a professional

 person, you are expected to behave according to the professional codes of